XML RSS

 Jesus identified the sin of Sodom and it was not homosexuality.

-I am saying that the Holiness Code was aimed at Israel, in a specific place, the land of Israel, in a specific time period, while Israel was in the land, living under the Law.
-And what some Christians wrongly interpret as a universal prohibition of all gay relationships is, in reality, a prohibition of shrine prostitution in worship of the Canaanite fertility goddess.
+The Holiness Code was aimed at Israel, in a specific place, the land of Israel, in a specific time period, while Israel was in the land, living under the Law.

-You’ve read about Romans 1 and homosexuality.
-Click Here To Return To Gay Christian 101.com Home Page.
+From Romans 1 and homosexuality, Return To Gay Christian 101.com Home Page.

 Did you know that Christians are not required to keep the Old Testament Law to be right with God?